fedecalendino/hooked-on-django/readme.md

     "STARTUP": {
         "DELAY": 10,
         "HOOKS": [
-            "path.to.method"
+            "path.to.method",
+            "path.to.other",
         ]
     }
 }
 ```

-Given that configuration, the method `method` from the module `/path/to` will be executed after a delay of `10` seconds.
+Given that configuration, the method `method` and the method `other` from the module `/path/to` are going to be executed after a delay of `10` seconds.